 The board of elections for each county conducts two canvasses of the election results.
-The "unofficial canvass" is conducted on election night; it is a compilation of the precinct results as shown on the summary reports certified by the precinct election judges.
-During the official canvass, county officials count the number of ballots and reconcile that information with poll books, poll lists, tally sheets and the precinct summary reports.
-If the board observes an error, omission or discrepancy, it has the authority to make the necessary corrections.
-County officials also have the authority to subpoena precinct election officials when investigating any irregularities or omissions in precinct returns.

-While the secretary of state's office has issued no formal directives specifically outlining the procedures for memory card reconciliation, some counties report taking steps to ensure that all memory cards are properly loaded onto the tally server, including comparing reports of the number of cards uploaded to the number of cards downloaded742 and checking the serial numbers of each card against a report generated by the tally server.743 County officials must then certify and return abstracts of results for each office and question on the ballot.744 We recommend mandating a comparison of totals tapes to tally server totals in all jurisdictions that use memory cards.
+The "unofficial canvass" is conducted on election night; it is a compilation of the precinct results as shown on the summary reports certified by the precinct election judges.738 During the official canvass, county officials count the number of ballots and reconcile that information with poll books, poll lists, tally sheets and the precinct summary reports.739 If the board observes an error, omission or discrepancy, it has the authority to make the necessary corrections.740 County officials also have the authority to subpoen precinct election officials when investigating any irregularities or omissions in precinct returns.741 all memory cards are properly loaded onto the tally server, including comparing reports of the number of cards uploaded to the number of cards downloaded742 and checking the serial numbers of each card against a report generated by the tally server.743 County officials must then certify and return abstracts of results for each office and question on the ballot.744 We recommend mandating a comparison of totals tapes to tally server totals in all jurisdictions that use memory cards.